jett-liu/Nanopore_plasmid_bin_assemble_polish/README.md

 Notes:

 Bin width is 200 bp
-Binning cutoff is 3 std above from the mean read length
+Binning cutoff is 3 std above the mean read length
 This seems to break when the number of reads in a bin is < 100